apache/cxf-fediz/examples/spring2Webapp/README.txt

 Simple Spring Web Application Demo
 ==================================

-This demo shows how to build and deploy an SSO protected using Apache CXF Fediz for a spring security based web application.
+This demo shows how to build and deploy an SSO protected web application using Apache CXF Fediz.
+The web application uses spring security 2 for authentication and authorization natively which provides a richer security API and configuration than the Java Servlet API.

+If you still want to enforce security on the container level but want to use spring security's features the demo 'springPreAuthWebapp' illustrates that.

 Running this sample consists of four steps: